kristifidani/GraphQL-React-Application-Managing-Books-and-Authors/README.md

 - I declared a GraphQL object type for books and one for authors and connected them by the IDs.
 - This schema must relate to the Mongo DB schema with same properties.
 - I could now create Root Queries such as getting all books in total, all authors, all books related to one author etc.
-- Additionally, Mutations such as adding new author, adding new book, update, delete in the form of queries without multiple requests.
+- Additionally, Mutations such as adding new author, new book, update, delete in the form of queries without multiple requests.

 ### Front-End Client Side